-The comparison of these feetuses shows us that, during the Second Stage, the feetus becomes elongated,1 and its limbs packed together so that the outline is more regular; further, the flexion of the head diminishes rather than increases.
+The comparison of these fœtuses shows us that, during the Second Stage, the fœtus becomes elongated, and its limbs packed together so that the outline is more regular; further, the flexion of the head diminishes rather than increases.

-As regards the exact contour of the feetal head, Contour of no one of the sections except my own has divided Foetal head. it so that we can measure the diameters.
+As regards the exact contour of the feetal head, Contour of no one of the sections except my own has divided Feetal head. it so that we can measure the diameters.
+By fortunate accident, one of my axial-coronal sections (p.
+66) has bisected the head antero-posteriorly, and given us the following measurements:-

-The length of the feetal ovoid in the eight cases is as follows:-
+1 The length of the feetal ovoid in the eight cases is as follows:-

 Before Labour, . .
 Braune and Waldeyer, 9 and 9.2 in.
 First Stage, . . .
-Barbour and Schroeder, 10 and 10.7 in.

-^{. . .} Winter and Saexinger, 9 and 8.8 in.

-Second Stage, . . .
+Barbour and Schroeder, 10 and 10.7 in. , Winter and Saexinger, 9 and 8.8 in.
+Second Stage, . .
 Braune and Chiari, 12.5 and 11.2 in.

-fortunate accident, one of my axial-coronal sections (p.
-66) has bisected the head antero-posteriorly, and given us the following measurements:-

-Sub-occipito-bregm 41 in.

-Occipito-frontal.
-41/2 in.

-Occipito-mental.
-4.11 5 in.